csci110/csci110.github.io/1_StrangerHunt.md

 Action steps are indicated with a checkbox.
 Basically just do all the stuff with a box next to it.

-Complete the tutorial program, AND the assignment at the end of the tutorial in separate js fies and submit them by right-clicking `sync.sh` in the github-tools folder.
+Complete the tutorial program, AND the assignment at the end of the tutorial in separate `js` files.
+Your instructor will grade your work in its current state on the due date for each assignment.

 ## Access the virtual workspace

-Cloud9 (c9) combines an online code editor with a workspace in the cloud.
-It supports over 40 languages including Javascript, which we will be using.
-You should have received an email inviting you to sign up for a c9 account.
-If not, let me know and I will send you one.
-You can sign up without an invitation, but accepting my invitation will keep you from having to give c9 a credit card number.
-See Sakai Welcome section item #1 for more information.
-It will walk you through cloning a workspace for this assignment.
+`repl.it` combines an online code editor with a workspace in the cloud.
+It supports over 60 languages including JavaScript, which we will be using.
+Accept the invitation in your `@dewv` email from your instructor or click on [this](https://repl.it/classroom/invite/ftKp6S7) link for a direct invitation.

+In your repl dashboard, select the CSCI-110 Classroom, then select the first project "Stranger Hunt."
+This will create your own personal repl that contains some files that will help you get started on the first tutorial.

-Most of your time in this course will be spent writing some Javascript code in the C9 development environment, and viewing the output in a web browser.
-The beauty of it is you can give anyone in the world with an internet connection the address of the webpage created when you launch your application from c9 and they can use your application (i.e. play your game) on any platform in any browser with no software required.[^1]
+Most of your time in this course will be spent writing some JavaScript code in the repl development environment, and viewing the output in a web browser.
+The beauty of it is you can give anyone in the world with an internet connection the address of the webpage created when you launch your application from repl and they can use your application (i.e. play your game) on any platform in any browser with no software required.[^1]

 ## Cast of Characters